zsiller38/Pi-in-the-Sky-Chris-Zachary/README.md

 The tube we got was slightly wider than it needed to be because we overestimated how much space we would need to fit the pico.
 This contributed to a heavier rocket and more work for us.
 We also had difficulty figuring out where to cut the tube to form each stage.
 The middle section needed to house the second stage, wadding, parachute, and shock cord.
 It the space is to small the Parachute won't deploy properly and if it is to big the Parachute also won't deploy properly.

 ### Parachute
 We considered two parachutes for our design.
 The first one we bought and the second one we made.
-Pictures of both.
 We used the Parachute made because we were concerned the other one would be to small and the nose cone would depend too quickly.
 The one we used was made from a garbage bag and some twine.
 We did some math (website name) to find the approximate diameter our Parachute should be.
 After that we cut the garbage bag to size and attached the strings.
 When we launched the parachute worked a little two well.
 It deployed perfectly but did not allow for the nose cone to decend fast enough allowing it to get carried into a tree.
+In hindsight we should have used the smaller Parachute but we think our concerns about it being to small were justified.

 ### Fins
 The fins are arguably the most important part of our rocket.
 If they break or are incorrectly shaped our rocket could tumble and crash.
 The fins are made from basswood because of its flexibility.
 Basswood can be bent without permanent deformation so if a fin gets bent it is unlikely to permanently damage the rocket.